-The history of Orlando since the end of the Seminole Wars has been one of pretty steady growth.
+The name was timely because the history of Orlando since the end of the Seminole Wars has been one of steady growth.

 Shortly before the Civil War, Orlando became the seat of newly created Orange County.
 It was a quiet country town during the war, but had a population explosion in the years from 1875 to 1895.

-In that 20 year period, Orlando became the center of Florida's citrus industry.
+In that 20 year period between 1875 and 1895, Orlando became the center of Florida's citrus industry.

 The "Great Freeze" of 1894-1895 forced many small owners to give up their groves.
 Owners of bigger groves added to their holdings, and they became "citrus barons".